Seeing Assistant Go - user manual

 • Announce compass direction: Whether geographic directions should be spoken when the pointing mode is enabled in the places list.

-• Motion directions type: Natural directions (default), Clock face, Degrees.
+• Motion directions type: Natural directions (default), Clock face, Degrees, None.

 • Vibrate when exiting pointing mode: When the Pointing mode is enabled in the place lists or during place tracking, if the device is tilted 30 degrees from the horizontal, the Pointing mode is automatically turned off.
 This switch allows you to specify whether a vibration should be generated to signal this.